psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 ![Introduction to Algorithms](https://prodimage.images-bn.com/pimages/9780262031417_p0_v1_s550x406.jpg)

 The book I used to prepare for this was the book I used in my undergrad: [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 I'm sure there are many other books you could use for this purpose, but this is the one I already had on my shelf.
+Someone suggested that [Introduction to Algorithms: A Creative Approach](https://www.goodreads.com/book/show/105136.Introduction_to_Algorithms) is a good book.

 There's no real Minimal Set of Algorithms & Data Structures To Know, but here are a few things you should definitely know about and be pretty comfortable with.
 Note that this is by no means exhaustive, and if you feel I'm missing something here, let me know!
 *  **Sorting**: Know a few different ways of sorting.
 When would you pick each?
 What's their complexity?